camparham/Mock-Slack-Canvas-Training-Tech-Healthcare-Finance-Solutions/README.md

 # Mock-Slack-Canvas-Training-Tech-Healthcare-Finance-Solutions
 This mock training was developed as a **practice enablement session **to showcase how I design, structure, and deliver impactful training for sales teams.
 The focus was on positioning **Slack Canvas** as a transformative solution for **finance teams in the tech and healthcare industries**, particularly around compliance, reporting, and risk management.
+(Review [deck]([url](https://github.com/camparham/Mock-Slack-Canvas-Training-Tech-Healthcare-Finance-Solutions/blob/main/README.md)))

 ## Purpose
 The mock training served as a demonstration of my ability to: